 - Colour in each activity as you complete it.

 - Share your work with your friends and family.

 The chatterbox and mini reading journal will need to be created.

 St Aidan’s Anglican Girls’ School St Aidan’s is a Prep to Year 12 Anglican day school for girls, with a co-educational Kindergarten.
-Located in Corinda, with a population of approximately 850 students, reflecting our belief that students experience many benefits in a smaller school.
+Located in Corinda, with a population of approximately 850 students.
 If you’d like more information please click here.